Tanjava/RPSLS/README.md

 Hand emoji images were used as game gestures.

+✊ Raised Fist (rock)
+🤚 Raised Back of Hand (paper)
+✌️ Victory Hand (scissors)
+🤏 Pinching Hand (lizard)
+🖖 Vulcan Salute (Spock)

 # Features

 ## Existing Features:

-This is a one page game website with interactive elements.
-The user plays against the computer for 5 rounds, and the player with the highest score at the end wins the game.
+The RPSLS Game is a one-page game website with interactive elements and visual cues.
+Users can select their hand choice and play against the computer for 5 rounds.
+The player with the highest score at the end wins the game.

 ### Languages Used